Best EMF Meters for Home Testing (2026): Honest Reviews from Someone Who Actually Uses Them

 If you’re looking at the basic ERICKHILL RT-100 with no RF: I’d encourage you to step up to the ER02 or the TF2.
 Skipping RF leaves too big a gap for most people’s needs.

-What to Look for in the Best EMF Meter
+What to Look for in the Best EMF Detector

 If you’re new to this, it helps to understand that EMF isn’t one thing.
 It covers three distinct types of fields that require different sensors to detect.

-Magnetic fields (ELF/LF) come from electrical current flowing through wires and appliances.
+Magnetic fields (ELF/LF) come from electricity flowing through wires and appliances.
 Measured in milligauss (mG).
-Your fridge, your electrical panel, and the wiring inside your walls all produce these.
+Your fridge, your electrical panel, power lines, and the wiring inside your walls all produce these.

 Electric fields (EF) exist anywhere there’s voltage, even in an unplugged lamp cord that’s still connected to the wall.
 Measured in volts per meter (V/m).
 These are easy to reduce simply by unplugging things you’re not using.

-Radio frequency (RF) is the high-frequency stuff: Wi-Fi, cell phone signals, smart meters, Bluetooth.
+Radio frequency (RF) is the high-frequency stuff: Wi-Fi, cell phone signals, smart meters, Bluetooth and anything else transmitted via antenna.
 Measured in microwatts per square meter (µW/m²).
-This is what most people are most concerned about, and it’s the field type that requires the most capable sensor to measure well.
+A dedicated radio frequency meter is the most reliable way to measure this field type accurately.

 A meter that skips RF leaves a major blind spot.
 Several popular budget meters quietly omit it, and I’ve flagged each one clearly in the reviews above.